-"We will not allow this despicable killer to undermine the core values that Israeli society is based upon.
-We contemptuously denounce his actions of hate and violence.
-We will do everything in our power to bring this killer to face justice," the Prime Minister added.
+“We will not allow this despicable killer to undermine the core values that Israeli society is based upon.
+We contemptuously denounce his actions of hate and violence,” he added.

 Video aired on Israel’s Channel 10 shows what appears to be part of the attack 10 years ago: a man making quick slashing motions at people on a Jerusalem street, including one holding a rainbow flag, while others try to subdue him.

 Channel 10 also aired video in the moments immediately after Thursday’s attack showing several wounded people, including a woman – her shirt bloody – who was put onto a stretcher and into an ambulance.
 Another woman was shown bleeding from her arm as someone applied pressure to the wound.